This article may contain compensated links. See our full disclosure here

 Having tried a few brands I prefer these packing cubes for their strong and durable design and finish.

 Items for your transit or flight to Italy

 There’s a fine balance between having things you need to keep you comfortable, and not having too much stuff to manage.
 I like to fit everything I need into a tote that I can pop under the seat in front for easy access.
 That’s one advantage of short legs!

-✔︎ Large tote: I carry this large JCrew tote on board and find it is the most practical way to hold all of my things for the flight neatly.
+✔︎ Large tote: I carry this large tote by Cuyana on board and find it is the most practical way to hold all of my things for the flight neatly.
 You’ll notice it has a zip closure and two internal pockets which are both essential features.
 You don’t want your valuables rolling around the plane floor but you do want easy access to the essentials like your passport and phone.
 If that’s a bit pricey, try this one instead.

 Inside the tote I have pouches for my tech items, toiletries and passports.
 Don’t forget you need a security approved clear bag for the toiletries in your carryon

 ✔︎ Headphones: the essential item to help you relax on your flight in my opinion.
 Block out the noise around you and relax with a movie or 3!
 We like these Bose noise-canceling headphones

 ✔︎ Scarf/pashmina: why are planes so cold?
 I don’t know but because I usually feel a little chilly on any flight I bring a light wool scarf or pashmina to keep me warm